 What to Know Before You Go

 Before you drive from Christchurch to Queenstown, you’ll need a set of wheels.
 You’ll find many quality rental car companies in the city centre and at Christchurch airport.
-Hire a rental car with insurance and roadside assist.
-If you already live here, then we'll assume you have this one covered.
+Hire a rental car with insurance and roadside assistance.
+If you already live here, then we’ll assume you have this one covered.

 Driving in New Zealand for the first time?